Low-Level Concerns

 iii) is serious enough to consult with or refer to the LADO: a referral should be made to the LADO and advice taken from HR.
 In this case the College’s Managing Allegations procedure within the Safeguarding Policy and Disciplinary Policy will be followed.

 iv) when considered with any other low-level concerns that have previously been raised about the same individual, should be reclassified as an allegation and referred to the LADO or Police: a referral should be made to the LADO and advice taken from HR.
-In this case the College’s Managing Allegations procedure within the Safeguarding Policy and Disciplinary Policy will be followed.
+In this case the College’s Managing Allegations procedure within the Safeguarding Policy and Disciplinary Policy will be followed. - Records will be made of:

 i) all internal conversations including any relevant witnesses